Out of the Archives: Pittsburgh Revealed 2020Thursday, December 17, 2020 @ 7:00 PM - 8:30 PM

 Streamed on City of Asylum’s Virtual Channel.
 (90 minute run-time)

 Out of the Archives: Pittsburgh Revealed is a unique selection of moving images created in or about the Pittsburgh region from the 1930s through the 1990s.
 This program has been carefully assembled to showcase overlooked films and videos and illuminate forgotten people and landscapes of the Pittsburgh region through collaborations with numerous institutional and personal archives in the area.
-Home movie contributors will join curators Emily Davis and Steven Haines in a live talk-back following the screening.
+Contributors will join curators Emily Davis and Steven Haines in a live talk-back following the screening.

 Curated by Emily Davis and Steven Haines